arup-basak/CountryData/README.md

 # CountryData

 Welcome to the CountryData repository!
-Here you will find all the necessary information to get started with our project.

-## Overview

 This project is a Vanilla JavaScript implementation that imports data of different countries in JSON format from an internet source, and converts it into a visually appealing HTML form for easy viewing on a website.
-The data includes information such as population, GDP, area, etc(Coming Soon...).
+The data includes information such as population, GDP, area, etc. (Coming Soon).

 ## Requirements